kmjbyrne/flask-atomic/docs/index.rst

 REST API development should be quick and painless, especially when prototyping or working with large amounts of models where boilerplate CRUD operations are required.
-With well-defined code, Flask Atomic has the opportunity to render redundant ~500 lines of per code, per every 5 models in a project.
+With well-defined code, Flask Atomic has the opportunity to render potentially hundreds of lines of redundant.

 This project was heavily influenced by repetitive efforts to get quick and dirty APIs up and running, with the bad practice of re-using a lot of code, over and over